Your Seasonal Spring & Summer Produce GuideArticle posted in: Nutrition South Beach DIY

 Try this sensational summer squash side dish: Summer Squash with Asiago Cheese >

 From raspberries to blueberries, these little nutrient-powerhouses are loaded with antioxidants, fiber, vitamin C and manganese, says Healthline.
 Iowa State University recommends choosing berries that are firm, full and colorful.
 Store them unwashed in the fridge.

-Please note that on the South Beach Diet, we recommend extremely limiting fruit on our keto friendly plan due to the amount of carbohydrates and sugar.
+Please note that on the South Beach Diet, we recommend extremely limiting fruit on our plan due to the amount of carbohydrates and sugar.
 However, if you decide to add a small amount of fruit to your day, choose options that are lower in carbs and higher in fiber.
 According to Healthline, berries tend to be relatively low in sugar.
 Count berries toward your allowed Extras for the day.
 One serving of blueberries is two tablespoons (about 15 berries).
 One serving of raspberries or strawberries is a quarter cup (about 15 raspberries or 3 medium strawberries).
 Just make sure to monitor your daily net carb intake to keep it below 50 grams.